top of page

 However, I also don't want to make this part of the puzzle solving too precise, as I don't believe most players are looking for a required amount of high precision when dealing with explosions.
 This is why they are being brought to larger goals and form a smaller part of the level, as opposed to having to do something such as navigating boxes with precise movement through a long platforming level.

-Current Prototype (First 3 tutorial levels)
+Current Prototype (First 4 levels)

 The ZIP File to the right contains the current build.